skeeto/enchive/README.md

 distinguishing marks whatsoever (magic numbers, etc.), making them indistinguishable from random data.

-No effort is made to set stdin and stdout to binary mode.
-For Windows this means passing data through Enchive using stdin/stdout isn't useful.
-This is low priority because Microsoft's [UCRT file streams are broken anyway][pipe] when pipes are involved.

 ### Frequently asked questions

 > This tool will never achieve critical mass, so what's the point?